aragon/hack/docs/apm-ref.md

 By default a new repo will set the creator (or `dev` param) as the owner of the repo and it is the only address that can create new versions in the repo.
 However, as the permission manager, this account can grant permission to other entities to create versions.
-These entities can be anything from another dev, to a multisig or a full blown DAO.
+These entities can be anything from another dev to a multisig or a full blown DAO.

 ## Repos

-After discovering an entity in the DAO by traversing the ACL that is an app (see section 2.3 *The apps of a DAO*), we can fetch its `app.appId()` and use ENS to resolve its Repo contract:
+After discovering an entity in the DAO by traversing the ACL that is an app (see section 2.3 *The apps of a DAO*) we can fetch its `app.appId()` and use ENS to resolve its Repo contract:

 ```solidity